R-Millager/asr4csd/python_for_asr_tutorial_day6.md

 # **Part 6: Running an Audio File - Full Workflow**

 **Why this is important**: Now that you have completed the installations and learned the basics, this step serves as a quick-reference workflow for running Whisper and Pyannote on an interaction audio file.
-We will add in some additional pipeline details to improve functionality. **Additional authorship credit to Isabel Arvelo, M.S., for writing early drafts of portions of this tutorial page and pipeline.**
+We will add in some additional pipeline details to improve functionality, and allow for multiple consecutive audio files to be processed as a batch. **Additional authorship credit to Isabel Arvelo, M.S., for writing early drafts of portions of this tutorial page and pipeline.**

-*NOTE: If you have already been through this tutorial once and want to directly open the pipeline in Jupyter Notebook, you can go straight there by downloading [this file](NEEDTOADD) and opening it in your working directory.
+*NOTE: If you have already been through this tutorial once and want to directly open the pipeline in Jupyter Notebook, you can go straight there by downloading [this file](pipeline-v1.0.ipynb) and opening it in your working directory.
 You could also [skip to the middle of this tutorial](#3-run-whisper-and-pyannote) to go right to the pipeline code.

+> This pipeline now supports **batch-processing** — you can place multiple `.wav` files into the raw audio folder, and all will be processed automatically.

 # **STILL TO DO FOR THIS TUTORIAL PAGE:**
-1. Upload a finished .ipynb file in the Git to allow users who want to just jump right in to upload.
 2. Add future notes - lags, model sizes, batch processing, etc.
 3. On to BatchAlign and the rest of the tutorial!
 4. Send to Suma and Hannah to test drive?
 Send to Isa?